Gayle and Tom Benson Heart Valve Center

-Across the country and here at Ochsner, this procedure is extending the lives of more and more intermediate and high-risk patients patients who are high risk or inoperable surgically or who prefer a minimally invasive procedure to open surgery.
-Since the program’s inception, Ochsner has performed more than 2000 TAVR cases and has been recognized for having one of the shortest lengths of stays in the nation for TAVR patients.
-What’s more, our outcomes are superior as recognized by US News and World Reports.
+Across the country and here at Ochsner, this procedure is extending the lives of more patients who are high risk or inoperable surgically or who prefer a minimally invasive procedure to open surgery.
+Since the program’s inception, Ochsner has performed more than 2,000 TAVR cases and has been recognized for having one of the shortest lengths of stays and lowest risk of kidney damage in the nation for TAVR patients.
+What’s more, our outcomes are superior as recognized by U.S. News & World Report.

 Your heart has four valves that keep blood flowing in the proper direction: the tricuspid, pulmonary, mitral and aortic.
 With heart valve disease, one or more of the valves in your heart doesn't open and/or close as it should, disrupting the blood flow through your heart to your body.